 Although not legally necessary, it’s safer to write a new Will if your witnesses have died since you wrote it, or if your chosen executor is unable to execute your Will for some reason.

 Regular reviews ensure a Will remains current and that the beneficiaries and assets remain correct.
-A review your Will at least every five years is the common approach, to ensure that all details are current and correct.
+A review of your Will at least every three years is the common approach, to ensure that all details are current and correct.

 6. When relationships change, what does it mean for a Will?